aqiu384/p5r-walkthrough/src/walkthrough.md

 ##### Evening
 * Borrow "ICU" from DVD store
 * Buy Mega Fertilizer x6 from Shinjuku flower shop
-* Buy "Movie Maniac", "Flowerpedia", and "The ABCs of Crafting" from Shinjuku bookstore
+* Buy "The Craft of Cinema", "Flowerpedia", and "ABCs of Crafting" from Shinjuku bookstore
 * Feed plant Mega Fertilizer (Kindness +5) (Kindness Lv.
 3)
 * Crossword: "Currency" (Knowledge +2)
-* Talk to Akechi outside the Kichijoji darts club, Justice Rank 2 (Requires Charm Lv.
-3 and Knowledge Lv.
-3)
+* Talk to Akechi outside the Kichijoji darts club, Justice Rank 2

 ---
 #### Thu 6/23
 ##### Train
-* Finish reading "Movie Maniac" (Boosts points from watching movies and DVDs)
+* Finish reading "The Craft of Cinema" (Boosts points from watching movies and DVDs)
 ##### Class
 * Question: "A pope."
 (Knowledge +2)
 ##### Daytime